mitchmac/hydeout-jekyll-starter/_posts/2020-07-21-four-easy-ways-to-create-a-minimalist-jewelry-collection.md

 ---
 layout: post
 title: Four Easy Ways to Create a Minimalist Jewelry Collection
-excerpt: ''
+excerpt: If you are on a journey to declutter and minimize your life and things and jewelry has been neglected, these suggestions may help you out.
+Today on the blog, I'm sharing four easy ways to create a minimalist jewelry collection.
-date:
+date: 2020-07-21 00:00:00 -0300
 last_modified_at:
-categories: []
+categories:
+- decluttering
+- minimalism
-tags: []
+tags:
+- minimal jewelry
+- decluttering jewelry
+- minimalism jewelry
+- capsule wardrobe
+- minimal wardrobe
 comments: false

 ---
 ![A picture of my hanging jewelry.](/assets/img/20200721_105738_0000_compress91.jpg "jewelry")

 I know there are some folk who do no to little jewelry, but I like to have more than that.
 It makes me happy.
 And that's the beauty of[ minimalism](https://amzn.to/2E5IXKI) (one of my fave books on this subject).
 It looks different for every single person.
 So if you are on a journey to declutter and minimize your life and things and jewelry has been neglected, these suggestions may help you out.
-Today on the blog, I'm sharing four easy ways to create a minimalist jewelry collection
+Today on the blog, I'm sharing four easy ways to create a minimalist jewelry collection.

 1. Pull from your clothing palette for inspiration on colours to keep.
 I had a ton of jewelry in so many colours and was able to minimize some by just looking at five main colours I wore in my [minimal type wardrobe/capsule wardrobe](https://amzn.to/32HdYiq).
 2. Declutter all poor quality jewelry.
 It goes without saying that rusted pieces or pieces that destroy your earlobs needs to go.
 Yesterday.
 I loved [these earrings](https://amzn.to/3jjXPoO), but they were low quality.
 I should have known better, but have learned better going forward!